 January 16, 2020:

 York Water is in the midst of a three-phase dam improvement project that will span over several construction seasons.
 Phase 1 work has been completed and Lake Williams’ gates are now up, and the lake is at full capacity.
 We are awaiting DEP approval for Phase 2 work to reconstruct the dam’s spillway to current design standards.
 Once approval is granted, we will need to lower the water level 20 feet to complete the spillway construction work.
-Assuming approval is granted for this construction season, the project will commence in early Spring and should be completed by the Fall of 2020, contingent on weather.

 November 1, 2019:

 Lake Williams is “full” to the bottom of the bascule gates.
 The gates are in the down position and will remain in the down position until after the Lake Williams Project is complete.
 The gates are 4′ high, so Lake Williams is 4′ below normal full elevation.

 The crossing on Water Street is now open to pedestrians, bicycles, and horses.
 The road remains closed to motorized vehicles.

 Lake Williams is back open to boating and fishing.
 York Water has been working with the PA Fish and Boat Commission to begin the process of restocking the fish in Lake Williams.

 June 10, 2019:

 The new sluice gates have been installed, and the contractor is currently working on the stems that will allow the gates to be operated from the top of the dam.